- Short-lived climate pollutants

 - The Coalition

-The “Mineral Methane initiative’s objective is to promote significant reductions in methane and black carbon emissions from the oil and gas sector.
+The Fossil Fuels Hub brings together governments, inter-governmental and non-governmental organizations along with private sector leaders to promote significant reductions in methane and black carbon emissions from the oil and gas sector.

-The methane landscape has changed as a result of our work.
-Through the CCAC, a growing number of international oil and gas companies are taking voluntary steps to integrate methane management in their operations and working with partners to raise the issue across the entire gas supply chain.
+Thanks the CCAC’s work, a growing number of international oil and gas companies are taking voluntary steps to integrate methane management in their operations and working with partners to raise the issue across the entire gas supply chain.
 Industry has also created its own platforms, like the Oil and Gas Climate Initiative (OGCI), and the Methane Guiding Principles (MGP).
-These recent developments led CCAC partners to rethink the initiative’s role to match the leadership shown by some industry partners and to promote wider endorsement of ambitious targets from governments and industry.
+These developments have led CCAC partners to promote wider endorsement of ambitious targets from governments and industry.

 Key achievements include: